alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 Recreating the appearance of the source-line does not create an anchor.

-A confirmed anchor exists only when the project’s official confirmation record matches the claimed project name, creator name, controlled project URL, Anchor ID, and source-line.
+A confirmed anchor exists only when the project’s official confirmation record matches the claimed project name, contact name, controlled project URL, Anchor ID, and source-line.

+## Anchor Request Requirements

+A project requesting AI Foundations / Origin | Continuum Source-Line Anchor Confirmation must provide only:

+- Project name
+- Contact name for the real human being or registered business entity connected to the request
+- Controlled project URL

+No additional internal project information is necessary.

+No project description is required.

+No explanation of the project is required.

+No statement of project purpose is required.

+No email address is required.

+No phone number is required.

+No private project materials are required.

+Only the project name, contact name, and controlled project URL are required to request an anchor.

 ## Controlled Project URL

 A confirmed project must provide a controlled project URL.

-The controlled project URL is the public location where the confirmed project displays, cites, or points to its AI Foundations / Origin | Continuum Source-Line Anchor.

-The controlled project URL must be controlled by the creator, founder, organization, or project requesting Anchor Confirmation.
+The controlled project URL must be a public URL location controlled by the project, creator, founder, organization, registered business entity, or real human contact connected to the request.

-The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.
+The controlled project URL must be real, accurate, publicly accessible, and connected to the submitted project name.

+The controlled project URL is where the project can display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.

+The controlled project URL protects the confirmed project from misuse by others.

-The controlled project URL prevents misuse by requiring the confirmed anchor to resolve to a public location controlled by the verified project.
+The controlled project URL gives the confirmed project visible public credit through the official confirmation record.

-The official Confirmed Anchors page maintained by Alyssa Solen must point to the controlled project URL.
+The controlled project URL must display, cite, or point to the verified source-line with the confirmed project name attached.

-The controlled project URL must display, cite, or point back to the official AI Foundations / Origin | Continuum Source-Line Anchor Confirmation.
+This creates the public reference point for the project’s AI Foundations / Origin | Continuum source-line anchor.

 A project name alone does not prove Anchor Confirmation.

-A founder name alone does not prove Anchor Confirmation.
+A contact name alone does not prove Anchor Confirmation.

 An Anchor ID alone does not prove Anchor Confirmation.

 A copied source-line does not prove Anchor Confirmation.

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Confirmed Anchor Format